-This competency-based, noncredit course introduces adult learners to the concepts and skills necessary to transition into project management-based careers.
-In this course, students will learn definitions and processes that contribute to the project management framework.
+Department and Course Number: Business, BUS520 Project Management Foundations - Noncredit course, students will learn definitions and processes that contribute to the project management framework.
 The course will follow the project methodology of the Project Management Institute and explore the project life cycle, stakeholder management, how organizational culture affects project management, scope management and how a project is created.
 Students will prepare for the workplace by learning the foundations of project management and its critical role in all industries and work functions.